Large time behavior and optimal decay estimate for solutions to the generalized Kadomtsev--Petviashvili--Burgers equation in 2D: Introduction

 \end{thm}

-\begin{rem} {\rm By virtue of Theorem~\ref{thm.u-est-lower}, under the assumptions in Theorem~\ref{thm.u-asymp} and $\mathcal{M}\neq0$, we are able to conclude that the $L^{\infty}$-decay estimate \eqref{u-decay-Molinet} is optimal with respect to the time decaying order.
-Furthermore, in our result, the weight condition for the initial data $u_{0}$ such as in \cite{M99} is not necessary. } \end{rem}
+\begin{rem} {\rm By virtue of Theorem~\ref{thm.u-est-lower}, under the assumptions in Theorem~\ref{thm.u-asymp} and $\mathcal{M}_{j}\neq0$, we can conclude that the $L^{\infty}$-decay estimate \eqref{u-decay-Molinet} is optimal with respect to the time decaying order.
+We will give a sufficient condition for $\mathcal{M}_{j}\neq0$ in Section~3 (see Remarks \ref{rem-M} and \ref{rem-M2} below).
+Furthermore, we note that the weight condition for the initial data $u_{0}$ such as in \cite{M99} is not necessary in our result. } \end{rem}

 The rest of this paper is organized as follows.
 In Section~2, we analyze the linearized problem for \eqref{KPB-s} and prove some decay estimates for the solution.
 Moreover, we derive the leading term of its solution and construct the corresponding asymptotic formula.
 The proofs of our main results Theorems~\ref{thm.u-asymp} and \ref{thm.u-est-lower} are given in Section~3.
 This section is divided into three subsections.
-In Subsection~3.1, we prepare a couple of basic lemmas including the known results given by Molinet \cite{M99}.
-After that, we prove Theorem~\ref{thm.u-asymp} in Subsection~3.2.
-Finally, we give the proof of Theorem~\ref{thm.u-est-lower} in Sebsection~3.3.
-We can say that this Subsection~3.3 is the main part of the proofs, because Theorem~\ref{thm.u-est-lower} is the most difficult to prove.
-In order show it, we need to consider the effects both of the linear part and the nonlinear part, to get a lower bound of the solution $u(x, y, t)$.
+In Section~3.1, we prepare a couple of basic lemmas including the known results given by Molinet \cite{M99}.
+After that, we prove Theorem~\ref{thm.u-asymp} in Section~3.2.
+Finally, we give the proof of Theorem~\ref{thm.u-est-lower} in Section~3.3.
+We can say that this Section~3.3 is the main part of the proofs, because Theorem~\ref{thm.u-est-lower} is the most difficult to prove.
+In order to show it, we need to consider the both effects of the linear part and the nonlinear part, to get a lower bound of the solution $u(x, y, t)$.

 \textbf{\bf{Notations.}} We define the Fourier transform of $f$ and the inverse Fourier transform of $g$ as follows:

 For $1\le p\le \infty$ and $s\ge 0$, $L^{p}(\R^{2})$ and $H^{s}(\R^{2})$ denote the Lebesgue spaces and the Sobolev spaces, respectively.
 Moreover, we also use the additional function spaces $\dot{\mathbb{H}}^{-m}_{x}(\R^{2})$ and $X^{s}(\R^{2})$ being defined by \eqref{space-Hm} and \eqref{space-Xs}, respectively.
 The anti-derivative operator $\p_{x}^{-1}$ is defined by \eqref{anti-derivative}.